ivynyayieka/anthems/README.md

 # How I analysed the inclusion of the words for God in the national anthems:
 Using the text of the national anthems, I searched for the words God and Lord and created a new column that indicated whether they were present and absent.<br />

+To cross-check the trend for Africa, I filled in any missing data for African countries through an online search  <br />

 To draw the conclusion on former British colonies in Africa being more likely to include the word God in them, I used the map. <br />

 A more indepth analysis could involve merging two data sets matching countries' names to a dataset of countries' names and colonies and comparing percentages. <br />